By: Leslie Pinkerton, Marketing Content Manager, 4/12/17

-Ask; what do their customers need?
-What could help them engage with potential customers more frequently?
+Ask: what do their customers need?
+What could help them engage with potential customers more frequently or help push along prospects through the customer journey?
 On what channels?
+What else do they need to capture more leads?
 Hold sales focus groups and find out what formats sales needs.

-If sales does go rogue and create their own collateral, a problem unto itself, use this as a learning moment, and a guide to better understand their needs.
+If sales does go rogue and create their own collateral, a problem unto itself, use this as a learning moment, and a guide to better understand their needs and goals.
 When you deliver content that’s been requested by a member of the team, make them your champion among their peers to help bridge the divide.

 - Control, with customization